SenhorLucas/lvci/README.md

     docker compose down

-If you want to throw away all the Jenkins data (pipelines, etc.), you should also delete the volumes with:
+If you want to throw away all the Jenkins data (pipelines, etc.), and the Gerrit data, you should also delete the volumes with:

     docker compose down -v

-## The Jenkins configuration
+## How Jenkins is configured

 The Jenkins server is based on the [`jenkins/jenkins`] Docker image.
 This image is further customized in the `jenkins-lv` Dockerfile.